 So keep working on self-love and self-respect, feel daily gratitude for the life you now have, and read good blogs like my new one: How to believe in love again.

-My favorite poet Marge Piercy said it best in her book “The Moon is Always Female”: “Love is plunging into darkness toward a place that may exist.”
+“Love is plunging into darkness toward a place that may exist.”